Digital product development guide

 UX design

-Designing UX is the process of collecting data, prioritising and presenting it in a format that offers an smooth experience for the user.
+Designing UX is the process of collecting data, prioritizing, and presenting it in a format that offers a smooth experience for the user.
 Often, the best user experiences are almost unnoticeable in their intuitiveness.

 Typically, UX design starts with creating information architecture (what information is necessary and how should it be organised?) and moves on to wireframes and prototypes that visualise the flow of the service.
 With these tools, the product can be tested with the users and other stakeholders before writing any code.